Goodka7/MultiCloud-AI/README.md

 Initialize Terraform.
 ![image](https://github.com/user-attachments/assets/aabee7cc-d647-4064-a3ad-3e7d78b10ec0)

-Use terraform plan to show what our config file will be doing.
+Use Terraform plan to show what our config file will be doing.
 ![image](https://github.com/user-attachments/assets/9e9dca6f-6162-4923-9a35-9ce30f66dddd)

 Apply via Terraform to automate the S3 bucket creation.